lineality/uma_productivity_collaboration_tool/README.md

 - Data-STEM
 - Productive
 - Projects
+Uma is focused on this use-case specifically.

-Many activities do not include these characteristics.
-That is fine.
-If a project does, Uma should be useful.
+Not all activities include these characteristics.

 # Best Practice
 ## Definition Behavior & System Collapse